farazfazli/easy-arm-osx/README.md

 # easy-arm-osx
-Compiling C/C++ for ARM targetting Android should be easy - now it is
+Compiling C/C++ for ARM on OS X targetting Android should be easy - now it is

 Ensure you have brew installed, then execute the following commands to install gcc-arm-none-eabi properly.